-Unable to receive mail from remote mail servers to any hosted domain/mailbox on my MailEnable server.
+This article can help you diagnose why you are unable to receive mail from remote mail servers to any hosted domain/mailbox on the MailEnable server.

-MailEnable's Diagnostic Report (Article ME020136) only tests that MailEnable is configured and functioning correctly, but it cannot diagnose external configuration issues (like firewall or network connectivity).
+MailEnable's Diagnostic Report (https://www.mailenable.com/kb/content/article.asp?ID=ME020136) only tests that MailEnable is configured and functioning correctly, but it cannot diagnose external configuration issues (like firewall or network connectivity).

 Utilities at https://mxtoolbox.com/ or www.mailenable.com/tools can remotely check server connectivity.
 These utilities will determine if a firewall is allowing SMTP connections through to the server.
 It will also determine whether DNS settings are configured correctly.

-If the inbound message connections are found in the logs, then the next thing to do (if there are problems locating a message) is to track the message through the system.
+Lastly, if the inbound message connections are found in the SMTP logs, then the next thing to do (if there are problems locating a message) is to track the message through the system.
 The basic throughput for most messages that arrive remotely via the SMTP service is;

-To track messages as they pass through the MailEnable services please review the following article: Article ME020252
+To track messages as they pass through the MailEnable services please review the following article: https://www.mailenable.com/kb/content/article.asp?ID=ME020252

-How do other mail servers learn about my newly installed mail server?: Article ME020019
+How do other mail servers learn about my newly installed mail server?: https://www.mailenable.com/kb/content/article.asp?ID=ME020019

 |Product:||MailEnable (All Versions)|